- 1 What is Krill Oil?

-If you suffer from the premenstrual syndrome, have high levels of low density lipoproteins, joint pain, or if you just want to stay healthy, krill oil will can help you out.
+If you suffer premenstrual syndrome, have high levels of low density lipoproteins, joint pain, or if you just want to stay healthy, krill oil will help you out.

-However, it is important to know the following information before you purchase and use krill oil.
+However, it is important to know the following information before purchasing and using krill oil.

-You must have heard about the two fats that are found in Omega-3 Fatty Acids which are crucial for health: DHA EPA.
+You have probably heard about the two fats that are found in Omega-3 Fatty Acids which are crucial for health: DHA and EPA.
 These compounds are not only essential to maintain a good state of health.
-Science has pointed out that they are also capable of promoting cardiovascular health, reinforcing the immune system, and improving the state of mind.
+Science has pointed out that they are also capable of promoting cardiovascular health, reinforcing the immune system, and improving the mood.

 The consumption of Omega-3 fatty acids in proper amounts within a balanced diet helps to prevent cardiovascular diseases due to its ability to reduce LDL cholesterol, triglycerides, and blood pressure, and to increase HDL or good cholesterol.

 Several studies show how a diet that has a high Omega-3 content helps to increase the levels of adiponectin, which is a hormone with beneficial effects for metabolic processes.
 This is why Omega-3 can help to stabilize sugar in the blood.
-In short-term studies carried on humans, the higher the adiponectin levels are related to a lower risk of suffering type 2 diabetes.
+In short-term studies carried on humans, high adiponectin levels are related to a lower risk of suffering type 2 diabetes.

 Essential Omega-3 fatty acids contribute to: